Gas Furnace vs. Electric Heat: Which is Cheaper in NJ? [2025 Cost Analysis]

 Electricity rates in New Jersey remain relatively stable compared to natural gas:

-• Price stability: More stable than gas
+- Price stability: More stable than gas rates year over year

-• Time-of-use options: Peak/off-peak pricing available
+- Time-of-use options: Peak/off-peak pricing available from most utilities

 Understanding Energy Conversion